orvi-tmp/learning-c-with-pebble/chapter06.md

 When the return statement is executed, the expression is computed, execution of the function stops, and execution resumes at the point after where the function was called, with the computed expression value substituting for the calling statement.

 The data type that results from computing the expression in the return statement must be compatible with the data type given in the function header.
 If the data type in the function header is given as "void", then the expression for the return statement should be omitted.
+Note that the return statement should still be there, directing the function to return control to its caller, but the expression should be removed because the function does not return a value.

 As an example, consider this function header:

-    double max (double num1, double num2)
+    double max(double num1, double num2)

 This function will return the maximum of the two parameters it is sent.
 The return statements used must have an expression that results in something that is of data type "double".
 Let's finish the function:

-    double max (double num1, double num2) {
+    double max(double num1, double num2) {
         if (param1 > param2) {
            return param1;
         } else {